 1. Fill it up with white space.

 One of the basic design rules of minimalism is to use white space.
 Don’t let any blank or unfilled space intimidate you; in fact, lean into it.
 A simple logo on a white (or otherwise plain) background will do.
 You can help your brand stand out by featuring your logo — and only your logo — on your bags, boxes and labels.

 With this tactic comes one small challenge: brand recognition.
 In order for minimalism to work well, your customers need to see your logo and instantly know it’s your brand.
 Fortunately, you have options.
 Consider harnessing the talents of a professional design team to make this happen.
+And research all the latest in packaging design trends.
 With a clean and vibrant logo in hand, you’ll be able to display it everywhere with confidence that it can stand alone and deliver your message without additional distracting design elements.

 By way of example, imagine a coffee company with a community focus.
 The logo on their coffee bags should stand alone against a clean, neutral background — a design that would also look good on mugs and coffee travel tumblers.
 White space helps this logo stand out, so anyone seeing the mug will know where it came from.

 Create and design your own bespoke logo with Logomaker by Vista in minutes.
 It’s free and easy to use in print, for social and more.

 For those places where only words will do, stick to a font that’s easy to read at any size and fits the image you strive to convey.
 A spa, for example, should go with a font that makes users feel relaxed, at ease and destined for luxury.
 Skip fonts that feel too whimsical or comical, which may confuse customers about the type of experience they’ll receive.

 There are thousands of font styles available.
 That said, you may not automatically have the right to use any font you find online.
 New or proprietary fonts must be purchased first before use.